KevinMGranger/support-the-meta-directory/README.md

-# Unclutter everyone's repos: respect the Meta Directory, please!
+# Let's unclutter everyone's repos: support the Meta Directory!

 There seems to be a trend of projects having a high amount of configuration files living in the top of the repo.